 Bringing It Back Home

 On January 17, 1995, Larry Monroe was in Tokyo for a meeting with Takanori Sugauchi to forge an important partnership.
 Monroe, Berklee’s vice president for international programs at the time, and Sugauchi, the founder of Koyo Conservatory, were just about to sign an agreement to make Koyo Conservatory the first member of Berklee’s international educational network in Japan.
+Berklee professor Tiger Okoshi, who became an important mediator between Berklee and Koyo, was scheduled to serve as translator for Sugauchi and Monroe that day.
 But plans changed abruptly.
 Waking early, Monroe thought he heard a creaking sound from the floors above his hotel room and saw the window curtains swaying.
 After turning on the television, he discovered that Kobe had just experienced a catastrophic earthquake, measuring 6.9 on the Richter scale.

 “On the TV, I saw massive destruction in Kobe,” recalls Monroe.
 “I tried to call Mr. Sugauchi, but the phone lines were down.
 It was clear to me that I wouldn’t be going to Kobe that day.”
 Monroe packed his bags and returned to Boston.

 Meanwhile near the epicenter, Sugauchi walked from his home through Kobe’s broken streets past collapsed buildings to discover the fate of his school.
 He found one of the conservatory’s two adjacent buildings heavily damaged and the other still serviceable.
 Given the scope of the destruction everywhere, Sugauchi was understandably discouraged.